publiclab/publiclab-archive/notes/stef/10-08-2020/sw-v1-down-samples-the-input-to-256-samples-irrespective-of-the-native-camera-pixels-available-has-this-been-fixed-in-v2.md

 ---
-title: 'SW-V1 down samples the input to 256 samples irrespective of the native  camera pixels available has this been fixed in V2?'
+title: "SW-V1 down samples the input to 256 samples irrespective of the native  camera pixels available has this been fixed in V2?"\ntagnames: 'spectral-workbench, question:spectral-workbench, general'
-tagnames: spectral-workbench, question:spectral-workbench, general
 author: stef
 path: /notes/stef/10-08-2020/sw-v1-down-samples-the-input-to-256-samples-irrespective-of-the-native-camera-pixels-available-has-this-been-fixed-in-v2.md
 nid: 24718